 Genes are found in chromosomes and are made up of DNA.
 We inherit genes from our parents.
 Our gene structure dictates how our body grows and regulates.
 When genes are normal, they work properly.
 When genes are abnormal or damaged, they can lead to disease.
 These are called gene mutations, or changes.
-Some changes run in families (hereditary), and some happen by chance.
+Some changes run in families.
+These happen by chance and are called hereditary or inherited diseases and conditions.
 A gene mutation can be the sole cause of disease.
 However, most diseases occur from a mix of genetic and environmental factors.

 Genetic testing looks at your genes to check for any mutations.
 The test is done with a sample of blood, saliva, or tissue.
 There are several reasons why you might do genetic testing.

 - To diagnose a disease or a type of disease.

 - To determine the cause of a disease.